What's Included

 | Monitoring & Docker | |

-pnpm ai:monitor | Live AI activity monitor (run in separate terminal) |
+pnpm ai:monitor | Free monitor mode — live AI activity (run in separate terminal, no API key needed) |

 pnpm docker:optimize | Audit Dockerfile (use /optimize-docker in Claude) |